Improving the lives of farmed rabbits

 - More space to carry out normal movements and exercise, such as sequences of hopping steps.

 - A structured environment with areas for resting, feeding and exercise, including refuge areas for withdrawal/escape and raised platforms to provide 'look out' points and the opportunity for jumping exercise.

-- Comfortable solid flooring, with appropriate, clean bedding material (e.g. straw or shredded paper) to allow them to dig.
+- Comfortable solid flooring, with suitable clean bedding material such as straw or shredded paper to allow them to dig.

-- An enriched diet including forage (hay) and edible knawing objects (e.g. wooden sticks/blocks).
+- An enriched diet including hay and edible gnawing objects such as wooden sticks or blocks.

 - A well-ventilated, hygienic environment, kept at a comfortable temperature.

 - Lighting that allows rabbits to behave normally with appropriate periods of light and dark.

 - Social contact - female and young rabbits housed in harmonious social groups.